OTDA Regulatory Agenda

 Part 902 – Hotels and Motels Used as Emergency Placements for Persons and Families Experiencing Homelessness

-Add a new Part 902: (1) setting forth the responsibilities of social services districts with respect to hotels and motels that are used to provide temporary emergency housing to persons and families experiencing homelessness; (2) update and clarify the standards applicable to these hotels/motels; (3) require that Temporary Housing Assistance (THA) recipients placed in hotels/motels are provided with supportive services that are currently available to THA recipients placed in shelters; and (4) clarify OTDA’s oversight and enforcement authorities with respect to hotel/motels used by social services districts to place THA recipients.*
+Amend regulations to add a new Part 902: (1) setting forth the responsibilities of districts with respect to hotels and motels that are used to provide temporary emergency housing to persons and families experiencing homelessness; (2) update and clarify the standards applicable to these hotels/motels; (3) require that Temporary Housing Assistance (THA) recipients placed in hotels/motels are provided with supportive services that are currently available to THA recipients placed in shelters; and (4) clarify OTDA's oversight and enforcement authorities with respect to hotel/motels used by districts to place THA recipients.*